ivankoster/fluree-schema-scenario-tool/README.md

 2) Deploy a FlureeDB schema compiled from multiple sources.
 3) Run unit-tests on the different components of the FlureeDB schema.

-The first version of the tool is just the python script *fsst*.
-In the near future, a Dockerfile will be added to make integration of the tool in CICD pipelines more convenient.

 ### Dependencies

 Prior to using the *fsst* tool, use *pip install* to install all dependencies.